'If you automatically assume that you understand someone, chances are you won't'

 Mum and Dad

-"If I was to receive an invitation", he started without a greeting and she rolled her eyes, like the others, she was becoming accustomed to his blunt phrasing and lack of greetings when he wanted something, "and then burnt it without offering a response", both of her perfectly maintained eyebrows shot up in surprise as her eyes widened, "would that be considered rude by wizarding standards?"
+"If I was to receive an invitation of sorts", he started without a greeting and she rolled her eyes, like the others, she was becoming accustomed to his blunt phrasing and distinct lack of greetings when he wanted something, "and then burnt it without offering a response", both of her perfectly maintained eyebrows shot up in surprise as her eyes widened ever-so slightly, "would that be considered rude by normal wizarding standards?"

 "Yes", she looked scandalised at the very thought of anyone doing even something remotely like that, "extremely so"